-Our refreshed supplier risk assessments and procedures: Our Anti-Modern Slavery and Human Trafficking Policy requires each business to consider the appropriateness of its due diligence practices to help prevent modern slavery and human trafficking touching our businesses and supply chains.
+Supplier risk assessments and procedures: Our Anti-Modern Slavery and Human Trafficking Policy requires each business to consider the appropriateness of its due diligence practices to help prevent modern slavery and human trafficking touching our businesses and supply chains.
 On a practical level, our businesses have their own General Preventative Procedures that are tailored to ensure relevance to their business activities across a range of risk management areas, including modern slavery to help bring our policy to life.
 Our UK business and Grosvenor Diversified Property Investments implemented these in 2022, with GPA in 2023, and they are refreshed on an ongoing basis as appropriate.
-Additionally, UK business launched new Supplier Management Procedures in 2023 to enhance a culture of awareness internally around proactive supply chain management, including ongoing monitoring for risks such as modern slavery - see section 4 for further information on this.
+Additionally, the UK business launched new Supplier Management Procedures in 2023 to enhance a culture of awareness internally around proactive supply chain management, and we have continued to upskill our staff on this in 2024.

-External environment impact: Taking account of the risk profile of our supply chains, we continued to meet our due diligence requirements in 2023, despite challenging externalities and macroeconomic conditions affecting businesses globally.
-We expect to continue meeting appropriate due diligence requirements in 2024.
+External environment impact: Taking account of the risk profile of our supply chains, we continued to meet our due diligence requirements in 2024, despite challenging externalities and macroeconomic conditions affecting businesses globally.
+We expect to continue meeting appropriate due diligence requirements in 2025.

-Our reasonable measures: During 2023, other ongoing efforts to implement reasonable measures to prevent modern slavery within our supply chains included:
+Our reasonable measures: During 2024, other ongoing efforts to implement reasonable measures to prevent modern slavery within our supply chains included:

 - Continuing to seek to work with contractors and third-party partners whose ethical values and reputational concerns are aligned, using known personnel and subcontractors, and generally not relying solely on lowest cost as the procurement criterion.
-We are guided in our decision-making for all transactions by our purpose of delivering lasting commercial, social and environmental benefit - living up to our values of integrity, respect and trust. - Asking new and re-procured suppliers to confirm their anti-slavery and human trafficking practices for all engagements of material value.
-Of particular significance in 2023 was our UK business's reprocurement of its major and long-term contracts for repairs and maintenance services across the London Estate, enabling us to refresh and enhance our due diligence and preventative measures against modern slavery and forced labour in respect of each contractor engaged, as well as for the first time fostering improved employment terms for "hidden workers" (see section 1.3). - Including contractual obligations designed to mitigate modern slavery in our supply chain within our new suppliers, joint venture, tenancy and other significant commercial agreements, and discussing these with suppliers during contractual negotiations.
+We are guided in our decision-making for all transactions by our purpose of delivering lasting commercial, social and environmental benefit - living up to our values of integrity, respect and trust. - Asking new and re-procured suppliers to confirm their anti-slavery and human trafficking practices for all engagements of material value. - Including contractual obligations designed to mitigate modern slavery in our supply chain within our new suppliers, joint venture, tenancy and other significant commercial agreements, and discussing these with suppliers during contractual negotiations.